 If you wish to take part in this career orientation and development event, contact your supervisor/line manager and/or HR advisor to find out what options you have to get the registration financed by your employer.

-You may want to refer to the Collective Labour Agreement that applies to you:
+When discussing support in your Career Orientation/Development, you may want to refer to the Collective Labour Agreement that applies to you:

 In addition to the programme, you may want to refer to the following information to underline the relevance of this activity: